CanDIG/CanDIGv2/README.md

 # create toil images using upstream Toil repo
 make toil-docker

-# deploy/test all modules in $MODULES using docker-compose
+# deploy/test all modules in $CANDIG_MODULES using docker-compose
 make compose

-# deploy/test all modules in $MODULES using docker stack
+# deploy/test all modules in $CANDIG_MODULES using docker stack
 make stack

-# deploy/test all modules in $MODULES using kubernetes
+# deploy/test all modules in $CANDIG_MODULES using kubernetes
 make kubernetes

-# deploy/test all modules in $MODULES using conda
+# deploy/test all modules in $CANDIG_MODULES using conda
 make conda

+# deploys all modules using Tox
+make tox

+# deploys individual module using tox
+# $module is the name of the sub-folder in lib
+make tox-$module

 # deploy/test individual modules using conda
 # $module is the name of the sub-folder in lib/